Book of Divinity Chapters III and IV

 examination by his Lord or his Lord’s deputy, and if he prove himself in a knowledge of

-the structure of both the corporeal and spiritual man, he shall be registered as E
+the structure of both the corporeal and spiritual man, he shall be registered as ENTERED

 FACTOR, and he shall serve twelve years in forming and making fabrics for raiment, and